Skip to main content

 Setting realistic goals is a crucial skill for those facing a heavy homework load.
 Parents can play a pivotal role in guiding their children toward success by encouraging them to break their tasks into manageable chunks.

-Start by discussing all the assignments and do homework together, and then help your child set achievable daily or weekly goals.
-By doing so, they can maintain a sense of accomplishment while preventing overwhelming feelings.
+Start by discussing all the assignments and doing homework together, and then help your child set achievable daily or weekly goals.
+This will help them maintain a sense of accomplishment while preventing overwhelming feelings.

 It’s essential to emphasize the importance of quality over quantity, ensuring that their goals align with their abilities and time constraints.
 This approach will not only boost their confidence but also instill a lifelong habit of effective time management and goal-setting.